• Skip to primary navigation

 Italian Peas with Garlic and Parsley

-Italian peas with garlic and parsley is a really easy green peas recipe that anyone can make and everyone will love.
-This easy Italian peas recipe comes together really fast and uses frozen peas so it can be made year round.
-I love the combination of garlic, parsley, olive oil and peas and even pickiest eaters have come around to liking this traditionally hated veggie after trying this.
-These garlic peas are a favorite in our house along with roasted cauliflower and potatoes, roasted broccoli and potatoes and our caramelized Brussels sprouts.
+Italian peas with garlic and parsley is a really easy recipe that anyone can make and everyone will love.
+This easy Italian peas recipe comes together really fast and uses frozen peas so it can be made year-round.
+I love the combination of garlic, parsley, olive oil, and peas and even the pickiest eaters have come around to liking them after trying this.

 Italian peas with garlic and fresh parsley.

-This recipe for Italian peas uses a few simple ingredients that are all fresh and work really well together.
+This recipe for Italian peas is made up of peas, parsley, and garlic and is so delicious.
 I always have frozen peas in my freezer because I love them and because they taste as good as fresh since they are frozen at their peak.

-You can serve this alongside a beautiful Pasta Genovese or Beef Brisket for a fancier meal or make it more casual affair and pair it with a simple seeded chicken schnitzel.
+Now she loves eating these on their own, but you can serve this alongside a beautiful Pasta Genovese or Beef Brisket for a fancier meal or make it a more casual affair and pair it with a simple seeded chicken schnitzel.

-These green peas can be served with just about any main dish with great results.
+These peas can be served with just about any main dish with great results.
+Let me show you how easy they are to make!

 Ingredients Needed: